ni/nimi-python/docs/nifgen/functions.rst

 .. py:method:: set_waveform_next_write_position(waveform_handle, relative_to, offset)

     Sets the position in the waveform at which the next waveform data is written.
-This function allows you to write to arbitrary locations within the waveform.
+This method allows you to write to arbitrary locations within the waveform.
 These settings apply only to the next write to the waveform specified by the waveformHandle parameter.
-Subsequent writes to that waveform begin where the last write left off, unless this function is called again.
-The waveformHandle passed in must have been created by a call to the nifgen\_AllocateWaveform function or one of the following niFgen CreateWaveform functions:
+Subsequent writes to that waveform begin where the last write left off, unless this method is called again.
+The waveformHandle passed in must have been created by a call to the nifgen_AllocateWaveform method or one of the following niFgen CreateWaveform methods:

-    -  nifgen\_CreateWaveformF64
+    -  nifgen_CreateWaveformF64
-    -  nifgen\_CreateWaveformI16
+    -  nifgen_CreateWaveformI16
-    -  nifgen\_CreateWaveformFromFileI16
+    -  nifgen_CreateWaveformFromFileI16
-    -  nifgen\_CreateWaveformFromFileF64
+    -  nifgen_CreateWaveformFromFileF64
-    -  nifgen\_CreateWaveformFromFileHWS
+    -  nifgen_CreateWaveformFromFileHWS